telatin/covtobed/README.md

 # covtobed

 Read one (or more) alignment files (sorted BAM) and prints a BED with the coverage.
+It will join consecutive bases with the same coverage, and can be used to only print a BED file with the regions having a specific coverage range.

 Synopsis:
 ```